 Call Abandonment measures the number of calls that are disconnected before they can be connected to one of your agents.
 This metric is closely related to Service Level and Customer Satisfaction.
 Customers do are not expected to be patient.
 They will hang up and possibly switch their brand loyalties.

 Forecasting accuracy is better described as forecasted contact load vs. actual contact load.
-It is a performance metric that reflects the percent variance between the number of inbound customer contacts forecasted for a particular time period and the number of said contacts actually received by the center during that time period.
+It is a performance metric that reflects the percent variance between the number of inbound call center forecasted for a particular time period and the number of said contacts actually received by the center during that time period.